bungle-bear/bungle-bear.github.io/raiding.md

 Raids can generally be divided in to several distinct phases.
 You will often be in the position of being able to do, say, the first two phases, but still need to practise the third.
-(If you're going to join a party in Party Finder for the purpose of learning a raid, then please ensure that you only join appropriate parties.
+(If you use Party Finder, then please only join appropriate parties.
-Don't join a party that is practising the second phase if you're still not comfortable with the first.
+Don't join a party that is practising the second phase when you're still not comfortable with the first.
-People who do this kind of thing are very bad.)

-Another thing you can do to help with mechanics is to pay careful attention to the information provided in the game's HUD.
+If you do this,
+you will just be wasting other people's time, which is very selfish.)

+A key skill for dealing with mechanics is being *observant*, paying attention to what's going on.
+You need to know what's about to happen so you can react correctly.
+Often a mechanic will be initiated by the boss casting an ability.
-Most important is the boss's "cast bar".
-This is displayed as a component of the "target information" when you have the boss targeted.
+You can see this by looking at the boss's "cast bar", which is displayed as a component of the "target bar" when the boss is targeted.
 By default it's located at the top of the screen, but this can be customised.
 You can make it larger, or move it to somewhere more prominent.
-The cast bar tells you what's coming next.
-This is often your best cue for the incoming mechanics.
 You should get into the habit of frequently glancing at the boss's cast bar.
 (If you're a healer, you can set the boss as your "focus target", so you can still see what he's going to do even when you have to target another player for healing.)
-This will also help you to learn the names of the various abilities used by the boss during the raid, which is useful for discussing strategy with other players.
+But you need to be careful here.
+Bosses sometimes also have abilities that are not cast, but instead are indicated by an animation.
+The boss will move in some characteristic way before using the ability.
+So you need to keep an eye on boss too.
 Another good source of information is the party list, which shows, among other things, any debuffs that players have.
 Some raids may have an "add" phase